soffes/blog/published/2013-05-13-why-i-dont-use-interface-builder/why-i-dont-use-interface-builder.markdown

 ---
-title: Why I Don’t Use Interface Builder
 cover_image: cover.jpg
+tags:
+- development
-categories: development ios
+- ios
 ---

+# Why I Don’t Use Interface Builder

 For iOS development, I don't use Interface Builder.
 I haven't willfully used a NIB (when I say NIB, I mean Interface Builder file, not the specific format) since iOS 2.0.
 In the past, I've worked with a few folks that really liked using Interface Builder.
 This is an argument I've had over and over.